 ➡️ Opt-in validity – if you rely on consent as a lawful basis for certain processing, define how long the processing will continue before you ask the individual to re-consent.
 It is recommended but not necessary.
 However, if you intend to keep the data until consent revocation, potentially forever, make sure it adheres to all data protection principles.

 ➡️ Data retention – define how long you need to keep the data after the purpose has expired or consent was revoked.
 It is not recommended to delete the data immediately as you could get a complaint about previous marketing communication and lose the possibility to demonstrate prior compliance.
 For consents, recommended data retention periods are usually anything from 3 months up to 1 year.
 After the expiry of a data retention period, it is your obligation to remove the data.

-Personal data needs to be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organizational measures.
+Personal data needs to be processed in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction, or damage.

-According to your assessment, institute data protection policies and technological safeguards that will help you meet your GDPR requirements, keep personal data secure and make a cooperation with data protection authority straightforward.
+According to your assessment, institute data protection policies and technological safeguards that will help you meet your GDPR requirements and keep personal data secure.

 Each of the data subject rights, granted by the GDPR is equally important and highly complex.

-Fulfillment of those rights is an intricate and complex matter that will affect organizations’ data processing activities (including processing activities for marketing purposes).
+Fulfillment of those rights will affect organizations’ data processing activities (including processing activities for marketing purposes).

 For example, data subject request can be made verbally or in writing, through any channel, including social media, and to any person inside your organization.

 This can be challenging since all requests pointed to your organization to any employee are considered valid, so there is a high possibility marketing will have to recognize the request and take the next steps.